 Can tinea capitis be cured?

-Yes it can be cured if treated adequately as it is an infection; however, in order to prevent re-infection other family members and close contacts may need to be checked to make sure they are not carrying the infection.
+Yes.
+It can be cured if treated adequately as it is an infection.
+However, in order to prevent re-infection, other family members and close contacts may need to be checked to make sure they are not carrying the infection.

-How can tinea capitis be managed?
+How can tinea capitis be treated?